 – Giovanni Della Casa, Galateo or, The Rukes of Polite Behavior (Chicago).

 – Emmanuel Kant, Critique of Judgment (Oxford).

 – Niccolò Machiavelli, The Prince (Oxford).

 – Elaine Scarry, On Beauty and Being Just (Princeton).

 Click here for more information.

 For the duration of the program, students are asked to have a working cellular phone so that teachers can reach them in case of emergency and vice versa.
-Ask your American carrier for international plans.
-It is usually cheaper to buy an Italian SIM card with a pre-paid account upon arrival in Italy.
-The SIM can be used with an American cell phone only if it is tri-band or quad-band, if it has been unlocked, and if it has GSM capabilities.
+Ask your American carrier for international plans and be sure that the phone would work in Europe.
+It may be cheaper to buy an Italian SIM card with a pre-paid account upon arrival in Italy.
+The SIM can be used with an American cell phone only if it is tri-band or quad-band phone, if it has been unlocked, and if it has GSM capabilities.
 Otherwise, you should purchase a cell phone in Milan.
 Click here for more information about cell phones and cell phone plans in Italy.

 Bring with you a couple of passport-size photos.
 You will need one for your bus and subway weekly pass in Milan.
 Otherwise you’ll find photo booths in the main subway stations in Milan, including Romolo (the station close to IULM University).

-It is strongly recommended that you travel with only one suitcase (max 44 or 50 lbs) and one carry-on.
-If students come with too much luggage, it will be difficult, as a group, to fit it all on the transport bus from Milan to Siena.
+It is imperative that you travel with only one suitcase (max 44 or 50 lbs) and one carry-on.
+If students come with too much luggage, it will be impossible to fit it all on our transport bus from Milan to Siena.
 You may choose to fill your suitcase only partially in case you want to bring back purchases after the summer, or you may choose to bring a collapsible duffel bag to bring empty on the way to Italy, then to fill and pay to have checked on the way home.